EmpathyApp/EmpathyApp/docs/ways-of-working/qa-mgr.md

 #### Testing

-See [this file](../planning/test-strategy.md) for ways of testing
+See [this file](../planning/test-strategy.md) for ways of testing.

 #### Coding style

-We are in general using a procedural coding style (with some object oriented and functional coding here and there if fitting for the situation)
+In general, we use a procedural coding style (with some object oriented and functional coding here and there if fitting for the situation).

 ##### Variable naming

-We use camel case for variable names since there's a distinction between upper and lower case letters for variables in php
+We use camel-case for variable names since there's a distinction between upper and lower case letters for variables in PHP.

-There are three parts of variable names:
+Variable names consist of three parts:
 * Prefix: indicates the scope of the variable
 * Description: the typical description of the variable
 * Suffix: indicates the type of the variable